Skip to main content

 Requirements:

-• The function must be named test.
+• Name the function test.

 • No parameters are allowed.